 Remote Charge Monitoring System

-Partner marketing system for transferring usage pattern and location information
+Selection system for selecting and transferring PI to the third party

-Identify Privacy Domains and Owners
+Identify Domains and Owners

-Objective Identify the Privacy Domains included in the use case together with the respective Domain Owners.
+Objective Identify the Domains included in the use case definition together with the respective Domain Owners.

-Definition A “Domain” covers both physical areas (such as a customer site or home) and logical areas (such as a wide-area network or cloud computing environment) that are subject to the control of a particular domain owner.
+Definition A Domain includes both physical areas (such as a customer site or home, a customer service center, a third party service provider) and logical areas (such as a wide-area network or cloud computing environment) that are subject to the control of a particular domain owner.

-A “Domain Owner” is the Participant responsible for ensuring that privacy controls and PMRM services are managed in business processes and technical systems within a given Domain.
+A Domain Owner is the Participant responsible for ensuring that privacy controls are implemented in Services and Functions within a given Domain.

-Context Privacy Domains may be under the control of data subjects or Participants with a specific responsibility within a Privacy Domain, such as data controllers; capability providers; data processors; and other distinct entities having defined operational privacy management responsibilities.
-Domains can be “nested” within wider, hierarchically structured, domains which may have their own defined ownership, roles and responsibilities.
+Note Domains may be under the control of data subjects or Participants with a specific responsibility for privacy management within a Domain, such as data controllers; capability providers; data processors; and other distinct entities having defined operational privacy management responsibilities.
+Domains can be “nested” within wider, hierarchically -structured domains, which may have their own defined ownership, roles and responsibilities.
+Individual data subjects may also have Doman Owner characteristics and obligations depending on the specific Use Case.

-Rationale Domain Owner identification is important for purposes of establishing accountability.
+Domain Owner identification is important for purposes of establishing accountability.

-Example
+Task 7 Example

 Utility Domain:

-The physical premises located at…. which includes the Utility’s program information system, load scheduling system, billing system, and remote monitoring system
+The physical premises, located at…. which includes the Utility’s program information system, load scheduling system, billing system, remote monitoring system and the selection system

-This physical location is part of a larger logical privacy domain, owned by the Utility and extends to the Customer Portal Communication system at the Customer’s site, and the EV On-Board software application System installed in the EV by the Utility, together with cloud-based services hosted by….
+This physical location is part of a larger logical privacy domain, owned by the Utility and extends to the Customer Portal Communication system at the Customer’s site, and the EV On-Board Metering software application System installed in the EV by the Utility, together with cloud-based services hosted by….

 Customer Domain:

-The physical extent of the customer’s home and adjacent land as well as the EV, wherever located, together with the logical area covered by devices under the ownership and control of the customer (such as mobile devices).
+The physical extent of the customer’s home and associated property as well as the EV, wherever located, together with the logical area covered by devices under the ownership and control of the customer (such as mobile devices).

-Example
+Vehicle Domain:

+The Vehicle Management System, installed in the EV by the manufacturer.

+Ownership

+The Systems listed above as part of the Utility’s Systems belong to the Utility Domain Owner

-The EV On-Board System belongs to the utility Privacy Domain Owner.
+The EV Vehicle Management System belongs to the Customer Domain Owner but is controlled by the Vehicle Manufacturer

 The EV (with its ID Number) belongs to the Customer Domain Owner and the Vehicle Manufacturer Domain Owners, but the EV ID may be accessed by the Utility.